katydecorah/katydecorah.github.io/hello/index.md

 I love [writing about code](/card-catalog/#code), [baking treats](/card-catalog/#epicurean), [going on adventures](/card-catalog/#adventures), and [making seasonal playlists](/card-catalog/#playlists).
 Sometimes [I teach](/card-catalog/#teaching) at the University at Albany.

+I'm also an organizer for [ELA Conf](http://elaconf.com/) coming this November!

 ## Record keeping